Fermionic UV models for neutral triple gauge boson vertices: Introduction

+As is well-known, however, NTGCs vanish identically if all three gauge bosons are on-shell \cite{Gaemers:1978hg,Gounaris:1999kf,Choudhury:2000bw}.
 In \cite{Degrande:2013kka} the author discussed the structure of possible $d=8$ bosonic operators and identified four CP-conserving (CPC) and three CP-violating (CPV) operators, which generate NTGCs.
 All of these operators are of the type $X^2D^2H^2$, where $H$ is the SM Higgs.
 From the four CPC operators identified, three were declared redundant in \cite{Degrande:2013kka}, leaving finally only one $d=8$ CPC operator for NTGCs.
 This operator has become, somehow, the standard choice for discussing NTGCs in the SMEFT context in the literature and has been used by the ATLAS and CMS collaborations to derive limits on the new physics scale \cite{ATLAS:2017bcd,CMS:2020gtj}.
 As we discuss in section \ref{sect:operators}, however, the operator chosen in \cite{Degrande:2013kka} can generate only two of the six form factors for NTGCs with (two) on-shell bosons.
 UV models can generate four of the six CPC vertices at the level of $d=8$ operators at 1-loop and to describe the matching to those vertices four different operators are needed, as we will also discuss in detail in section \ref{sect:operators}.

 In this context we need to mention also the recent papers by Ellis et al. \cite{Ellis:2019zex,Ellis:2020ljj,Ellis:2022zdw,Ellis:2023ucy}.
 In these works, the authors studied $d=8$ contributions to NTGCs in SMEFT.
 They pointed out that there are two more off-shell CPC (and two more CPV) operators that will contribute to NTGCs, which have not been considered in \cite{Degrande:2013kka}.
 These operators, different from the ones in \cite{Degrande:2013kka}, are pure gauge operators, class $X^3D^2$.
 Despite this fact, however, in \cite{Ellis:2019zex} the authors state that the contributions of these operators to observables, such as $e^+ e^-\to Z\gamma$ must vanish in the limit $\langle H \rangle \to 0$.
 In \cite{Ellis:2023ucy} it was then shown that contributions from these operators to the final state $Z^*\gamma$ can be enhanced by large off-shell momenta of the initial $Z^*$ boson.
 We need to stress, however, that {\it none of our UV models generates this kind of pure gauge operators at 1-loop level}, as we will discuss in more detail later.